 How do I become a Pierson Library Volunteer?

-Fill out a volunteer application and mail/bring it to the library.
+Fill out a volunteer application (fill-able word doc version here) and mail/bring it to the library.
 A staff person will call and set up an appointment to talk to you about your interests, abilities, and availability!
-All volunteers who work with youth will also be asked to fill out a background check application.
+All volunteers will also be asked to fill out a background check application.

 Essential Duties and Responsibilities: Shelve books, DVDs, CDs; organize magazines and newspapers; assist with upkeep/order of shelves; shelf-read to make sure books are in proper order.